 Much of this chapter has dealt with the challenges of dealing with uncertainty and risk.
-My emphasis on these warnings about the difficulties is a reminder that we need to be humble and cautious as we propose solutions.
+My warnings are a reminder that we need to be humble and cautious as we propose solutions.
 Environmental science is generally an optimistic undertaking.
 We believe that it will be worth our attention and effort to improve and protect our environment.